cardano-foundation/cf-identity-wallet/README.md

         </details>
 <br>
 <div align="center">
-      <a href="https://cf-identity-wallet.vercel.app">👨‍💻 Preview the latest version of the Identity Wallet here 👩‍💻
+      <a href="https://cf-identity-wallet.vercel.app">  🔗  Preview the latest version of the Identity Wallet 🔗
 </div>